Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 New Zealand Embassy, Santiago, Chile (also responsible for Ecuador): +56 2 2616 3000.

 El Mitad del Mundo (The Middle of the World) is a purpose-built complex of museums and shops that was constructed to mark the equator, the line that gives the country its name.
-The 96-foot (30m) high Equator Monument is the focus of the square, topped by a brass sphere representing the world.
+The 96-foot (30m) high Equator Monument is the focus of the square, and is topped by a brass sphere representing the world.
 A painted line stretches out on either side of the monument marking the equator that divides the world, and the complex into northern and southern hemispheres.
-A set of weighting scales also lie on the square and illustrate the fact that visitors lose a bit of weight of the equator, as they're subject to a lesser force of gravitational attraction than usual.
-An anthropological museum has interesting displays of Ecuador's indigenous populations and their customs, and there is a scenic lookout at the top as well as a planeterium.
-Buses leave regularly from Quito for El Mitad del Mundo.
-There is a small admission price for the complex.
+A set of weighting scales also lie on the square and illustrate the fact that visitors lose a bit of weight at the equator, as they're subject to a lesser force of gravitational attraction than usual.

 Ecuador is famous for its colourful, indigenous markets, and the best known of these is the market at Otavalo.
 It dates back to pre-Incan times, when jungle products were brought up from the lowlands to be traded for highland goods.
 Every Saturday, visitors will find a wonderful sprawling mix of rich colour, smells, and the sounds of energetic bargaining, an essential part of trade and an art in itself.
-Spread over three plazas and the surrounding streets, thousands of local otavaleños in striking traditional dress sit among their wares, doing hard business with tourists and locals alike.
-The Plaza de los Ponchos is the main area for crafts like woollen blankets, bright ponchos and jerseys, colourful bags and woven tapestries.
-It is possible to buy almost anything from fresh fruit and rain sticks, to jewellery and dried lentils.
-The noisy animal market commences first thing in the morning.
-Located on the edge of town, locals visit it to buy and sell cows, pigs, horses and llamas, with much haggling over prices.
+Spread over three plazas and the surrounding streets, thousands of local otavalenos in striking traditional dress sit among their wares, doing hard business with tourists and locals alike.
+The Plaza de los Ponchos is the main area for crafts such as woollen blankets, bright ponchos and jerseys, colourful bags and woven tapestries.

 Parque Nacional Cotopaxi is Ecuador's most visited National Park, with one of the highest active volcanoes in the world at its centre.
-At 19,350ft (5,900m) above sea level, Volcán Cotopaxi offers excellent hiking and climbing opportunities along with a small museum, a llama herd and camping and picnicking facilities.
+At 19,350ft (5,900m) above sea level, Volcan Cotopaxi offers excellent hiking and climbing opportunities along with a small museum, a llama herd and camping and picnicking facilities.
 There is also a good chance of spotting condors and deer.
 An overnight mountain hut on the snow line is available for those wishing to climb the volcano.
-The recommended months for climbing Volcán Cotopaxi are December through April.
+The recommended months for climbing Volcan Cotopaxi are December through April.
 However, travellers should always pay close attention to any alerts or warnings issued by authorities regarding volcanic activity.
-Those not interested in climbing the volcano will find picturesque walking trails around the lake at the bottom of the mountain, and there is a restaurant nearby for refreshment.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.